Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/index.md

 ## About the Summer School

-The summer school aims at the graduate students, postdocs, and researchers working in a broader field of nonadiabatic and excited state dynamics as well as in  computational material sciences.
+The summer school aims to educate graduate students, postdocs, and researchers working in a broader field of nonadiabatic and excited state dynamics as well as in  computational material sciences.
-The summer school will provide a conceptual and practical hand-on training in a range of methods and cyberinfrastructure tools for modeling excited states dynamics in abstract models and in atomistic materials.
+The summer school will provide conceptual and practical hands-on training in a range of methods and cyberinfrastructure tools for modeling excited states dynamics in abstract models and in atomistic materials.

 Students will not only learn about using the tools and the underlying theory, but also how these tools can facilitate their ongoing research
-The programming-driven nature of the school will contribute to training the new generation workforce with skills that go beyond the standard computational chemistry curriculum, and are highly desired by both industry and academia.
+The programming-driven nature of the school will contribute to training the new generation workforce with skills that go beyond the standard computational chemistry curriculum and are highly desired by both industry and academia.

 Keywords and topics: